CertiCoq/certicoq/README.md

 # eval `opam config env`

-  This will install the `4.05.0` compiler in a new switch named `coq87` and put you in the right environment.
+  This will install the `4.05.0` compiler in a new switch named `coq87` and put you in the right environment (check with `ocamlc --version`).

 Installing Coq
 --------------